 At first glance, the icons might seem too colourful but this is necessary for the users to be able to read the map quickly and get an understanding of what type of problems are most common in a given area.

 The user interface is designed to leave maximum space for the map area, so users could examine different regions at the same time (it is easy to make the main menu and the sidebar hidden or visible).
 The layout of the menu is as simple as possible, leaving out all unnecessary forms, so users would be willing to fill in the ones that are displayed.
 More importantly, the menu forms are given in a way that requires the users to only make choices without having to write anything.
-This was a critical element to provide the information in different languages without having to translate the content.
+This was a critical element to providing the information in different languages without having to translate the content.

 Statistics and other features